arsenij-ust/cbpManager/inst/apphelp/descriptionCnaTab.md

 - "1" indicates a low-level gain
 - "2" is a high-level amplification

-The information "profile_name" and "profile_description" listed in the metafile can be adapted to the uploaded file.
+The information "profile_name" and "profile_description" listed in the metafile can be adapted to the uploaded file (see "Change metadata of copy number alteration" below).
 It is recommended to provide the source and a brief characterization of the data under "profile_name" and to define the interpretation of the copy number level in the "profile_description".